 Overall we are interested in understanding how (genetic, biochemical) information can be transmitted from cell to cell and how such information flow determines the fate of cells, tissues, and ultimately organisms.
-The main object of our current studies (as briefly discussed below) is the retrovirus HIV-1, though we also support investigations by colleagues who focus on other viruses, and we are in the pilot phase for research that aims at elucidating how information transfer from cell to cell is regulating developmental processes.
+The main object of our current studies is the retrovirus HIV-1, though we also support investigations by colleagues who focus on other viruses, including influenza virus and endogenous retroviruses.
 Importantly, in all of our projects we collaborate more or less extensively with other scientists, both on campus and at other institutions, thus forming transient alliances to tackle emerging questions.

 Successful dissemination of HIV-1 in infected individuals depends on efficient transmission of viral particles from infected (producer) to uninfected (target) cells.
 In vitro propagation studies have established that HIV-1 particles are most effectively transmitted to target cells if they bud at the so-called virological synapse (VS), a transient multiform (spatially and temporally) adhesion structure at the interface between producer and target cells.
-Such synaptic virus transmission is thought to be prevalent also when HIV-1 spreads in secondary lymphoid organs of infected individuals.
+Such synaptic virus transmission is thought to also contribute to viral spread in vivo, e.g. when HIV-1 is transmitted to uninfected cells in secondary lymphoid organs of infected individuals.
 The events leading to the formation, maintenance, and disassembly of the VS are poorly understood, however.
-It remains also unclear why infected cells, which express the viral envelope glycoprotein (Env), do not automatically fuse with uninfected cells that carry the viral receptor, thus forming a syncytium.
+It remains also unclear why infected cells, which express the viral envelope glycoprotein (Env), do not always fuse with uninfected cells that carry the viral receptor, thus forming a syncytium.

-Focusing on the molecular landscape at the surface of the producer cell, our laboratory has shown that HIV-1 exits from infected T lymphocytes at membrane segments that are enriched in tetraspanins, cellular scaffold proteins that are known to regulate various cell-cell fusion processes.
-Not unexpectedly, then, it was found that their presence at the virological presynapse, together with other cellular and viral factors, facilitates fusion-less encounters between producer and target cells.
+Focusing on the molecular landscape at the surface of the producer cell, our laboratory, and others, have shown that HIV-1 exits from infected T lymphocytes at membrane segments that are enriched in tetraspanins, cellular scaffold proteins that are known to regulate various cell-cell fusion processes.
+Not unexpectedly, then, we found that their presence at the virological presynapse, together with other cellular and viral factors, facilitates fusion-less encounters between producer and target cells.
 While small, T cell-based syncytia do form in lymph nodes of infected individuals, it is clear that in the majority of cases transient alignments of infected and uninfected cells do not result in fusion.
 Because central features of HIV-1 pathogenesis, including not only virus transmission but also e.g. the establishment of latently infected cells, depend on such fusion-less encounters, we continue to investigate how various viral and cellular factors, together, regulate cell-cell fusion.

 Approaches and Innovation